Elin-Modding-Resources/Elin.Docs/ja/articles/10_Source Sheets/localization.md

 - Send this file to the mod author, or
 - Publish a new mod on the Workshop containing only this translation file in the correct folder structure.

+## Note

+Using `json` for translation only works for source sheets; it isn't suitable for drama sheet or dialogue sheet.